MaheshYTech/WebServer/README.md

 type or copy paste url
 http://127.0.0.1:8080/Sales/Index.html

-if you find any problem send a mail Email Id :: maheshy.tech@gmail.com
+if you find any problem send a mail me to  maheshy.tech@gmail.com